Above - Bumblebee foraging on Phacelia

 It is believed that bumblebees do not perform a waggle dance to communicate food locations as such.
 However, returning foragers run around the nest emitting a pheromone which is believed to stimulate foraging behaviour (Dornhaus and Chittka 1999, 2001).

 Interestingly, stingless bees appear to perform a kind of dance which some may find reminiscent of the honey bee waggle dance, although again, it is not clear whether the dance itself confirms the location of appropriate flora (Chittka 2009).

 Do bumblebees prefer to forage alone, or are they happy to forage with other bumblebees and how do they know which flowers to visit?

-Some evidence suggests that bumblebees may learn about rewarding flower species, directly through observing other conspecific foragers (i.e. bees of the same species) (Worden and Papaj 2005).
+Some evidence suggests that bumblebees may learn about rewarding flower species (i.e. species of flowers which provide lots of nectar and pollen), directly through observing other conspecific foragers (i.e. bees of the same species) (Worden and Papaj 2005).

 ……But Foraging Efficiently…